- Although there is no job that is 100% recession-proof, some jobs have more job security compared to others.

 - Funeral director: Recessions don't have any bearing on people dying.
 Families are always going to need services that help lay their loved ones to rest.

 - Physician assistant: Medical care is always in need, regardless of economic conditions.
-Physician's assistants also have flexibility of being able to switch practices if necessary.
+Physician assistants also have the flexibility of being able to switch practices if necessary.